Avanade/Beef/tools/Beef.Database.Core/README.md

 - `Database` - performs only the **database** commands as follows: `Create`, `Migrate`, `Schema` and `Data`.
 - `DropAndDatabase` - performs `Drop` and `Database`.
 - `ResetAndDatabase` - performs `Reset` and `Database`.

+There are multiple scripting options:
-- `ScriptNew` - preates a new script file using the defined naming convention.
+- `ScriptNew` - creates a new script file using the defined naming convention.

 <br/>